andrewkolos/sqlworkshop/README.md

 1. Select all products with a price anywhere in between `15` and `30`.
 Order them by price in descending order.
 2. Select all products that have a price greater than the average price of all products.
 Order them by price in descending order.
 3. Count the number of products that have a price greater than than the average price of all products.
-4. Count the number of products in each category.

 Solutions (note that each problem has multiple valid solutions):